richardbiely/Voxe/README.md

 ## Features

 ##### Terrain generation
 Voxe currently sports a few simple terrain generators.
 One for a simple flat terrain, a perlin noise generator and one generic terrain generator.
-They all are currently usable mostly for debugging purposes.
+They all are currently usable mostly for debugging purposes and will later be replaced with a proper fully configurable terrain generator.

 ##### Terrain streaming
 The world is streamed - chunks are loaded and saved as you move.
 Streaming on a separate thread is supported.
 RLE compression is used.

 ##### Threading
 Using a custom threadpool, chunks are generated on multiple threads taking full advantage of you hardware.
 Voxe uses an event-driven model for chunk generation.
 Upon creation, each chunk registers to its neighbors and from this moment on everything is automatic.
 The system is build in a way that no synchronization is necessary.
-There are still some issues with this approach, even when threading is disabled, however, once this is polished, this might become one of Voxe's most powerful assets.

 ## Development
 Voxe is still very early in development.
 Current focus/plans of the development, ordered by priority, are:
-######1) fixing the bugs in the event-driven chunk generation
-######2) fully generic terrain generation
+######1) fully generic terrain generation
-######3) fully customizable chunks and blocks
+######2) fully customizable chunks and blocks
-######4) LOD
+######3) LOD
-######5..N) we'll think of something
+######4..N) we'll think of something

 ## Note
-Here and there, there might be parts of the code present in Voxe which are originaly not mine but taken from one of a million other voxel frameworks I went through in the past few months.
-It should be only minor parts of the code and unfortunatelly, I can not possibly remember where they all come from.
-If you happen to identify them and they are distrubuted only under a strict licence, please, let me know so that I can change the code or ask for approval to use it from the original author.
+Here and there, there might be parts of the code or even assets present in Voxe which are originaly not mine but taken from one of a million other voxel frameworks I went through in the past few months.
+Unfortunatelly I can not possibly remember where they all come from.
+If you happen to identify them and know that there is an issue with using them legally under GPL2.1 license, please, let me know so that I can change the code or ask for approval to use it from the original author or give them credit respectively.